What is a temperature logger?

 Tip 3: Turn off the alarm LED

-With the Logtag configuration, you can enable or disable the red alarm LED.
+With the LogTag configuration, you can enable or disable the red alarm LED.
 Our recommendation is to disable it.

-This means that when you turn the Logtag on, it will always flash green.
+This means that when you turn the LogTag on, it will always flash green.
 There is no indication that the logger picked up temperatures that were too hot.

-It is amazing how many temperature loggers were accidentally driven over by a fork lift (how did a forklift get into the cafe in the first place?) when they start to flash red.
+It is amazing how many temperature loggers were accidentally driven over by a fork lift (how did a forklift get into the café in the first place?) when they start to flash red.

 Tip 4: Turn it on